HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;4 Provider and patient add a goal related to this problem to pursue enrollment in a SNAP program

 <p style="margin: 0 0 10px 50px; width: 95%;">
-communicated with <a href="StructureDefinition-SDOHCC-Goal.html">SDOHCC Goal FHIR profile</a>.
+Communicated with <a href="StructureDefinition-SDOHCC-Goal.html">SDOHCC Goal FHIR profile</a>
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;5 Provider and patient agree that a referral to a contracted or non-contracted CBO is an appropriate next step